 WHERE representative_id = 1;

-We would get this error as we’re trying to delete from the parent table representative when the department table still has that value as a foreign key.
-If we tried to update the representative_id in the representative table to another value, we will get the same error:
+This is because we’re trying to delete from the parent table representative when the department table still has that value as a foreign key.
+If we tried to update the representative_id in the representative table to another value:

 UPDATE representative